alegarciadelrio/devops-challenges/hashicorp-terraform-associate.md

 - Module names must follow format: `terraform-<PROVIDER>-<NAME>`
 - Standard module structure is required for registry inspection and documentation generation
 - Specify TPR using: `source = "terraform-vault-aws-tgw/hcp"`

+## Private Registry
+- Publish custom modules in a private registry
+- Version tags must follow `x.y.z` format (optional 'v' prefix)

+## HCP Terraform
+- Needs API key to manage
+- Workspace will be associated with a single repository

 ## HashiCorp Vault
 - Best way to read and write secrets is using a vault provider.